 She continues to be involved in research on foods, including medicinal and spiritual plants, as well as working on projects focusing on the importance of traditional foods amongst Indigenous Peoples throughout the Americas, as sustenance and their uses ritually.Her Ph.D. thesis examines contemporary Southwestern Chefs using indigenous ingredients in their cooking and how this is representational of their own identities.
-She works with Native American & Non-Native chefs that combine traditional ingredients with contemporary techniques.
-A big part of her dissertation work includes the senses, the ethno-aesthtics of food and food presentation, and food as an integral part of local identities.She uses her strong photographic background with her learned academic knowledge to publish books, museum exhibitions, and papers on this subject.
+She worked with Native American & Non-Native chefs that combine traditional ingredients with contemporary techniques.
+A big part of her dissertation work included the senses, the ethno-aesthtics of food and food presentation, and food as an integral part of local identities.She continues to use her strong photographic background with her learned academic knowledge to publish books, museum exhibitions, and papers on this subject.

-Dr. Frank has appeared in several TV Shows including, "Southwest Cooking with Bobby Flay" Food TV Network, a segment entitled cooking with Native American Foods produced by Kashi, and is in the process of releasing two public education DVD's as part of the Food for Life program with the Physician's Committee for Responsible Medicine (PCRM) using Plant Based Ancestral Native American ingredients for healthy Native American cooking entitled "Traditional Foods that Prevent and Heal Diabetes."
+Dr. Frank has appeared in several TV Shows including, "Southwest Cooking with Bobby Flay" Food TV Network, a segment entitled cooking with Native American Foods produced by Kashi, and released two public education DVD's as part of the Food for Life program with the Physician's Committee for Responsible Medicine (PCRM) using Plant Based Ancestral Native American ingredients for healthy Native American cooking entitled "The Power to Heal Diabetes: Food for Life in Indian Country"

-Dr. Frank has written food articles for New Mexico Magazine, Guest Life New Mexico, Edible Santa Fe, Aboriginal Voices,Vegetarian Times Magazine, to name a few, on foods of the Southwest and Native American foods of the region.In many of the published pieces she has been the photographer as well as the author and chef.
+Dr. Frank has written food articles for New Mexico Magazine, Guest Life New Mexico, Edible Santa Fe, Aboriginal Voices,Vegetarian Times Magazine, to name a few, on foods of the Southwest and Native American foods of the region.In many of the published pieces she has been the photographer as well as the author and the chef.
 She was the project coordinator for an event at the Indian Pueblo Cultural Center, entitled, Connecting Communities: Native Foods and Wellness.
 Chef Frank started a Native American Catering and Food Company named Red Mesa Cuisine.
 Red Mesa cooks for private events, parties, weddings, corporate meetings and gallery openings as well as Native events and organizations all over the United States.Red Mesa combines Native American Culture and Cuisine by providing patrons with the history of the foods from the Southwest Indian Nations where she along with Chef Walter Whitewater (Dine) give patrons a unique fine-dining experience unlike anything anywhere in the state.
-Chef Frank has worked with the American Indian Science and Engineering Society (AISES), the Tohono O’odham Community Action group (TOCA), the Center for Sustainable Environments at the University of Northern Arizona University (CSE), the Cultural Conservancy in San Francisco, the California Indian Basket weavers Association (CIBA), Museum of Natural History in New York, The Grand Canyon Trust, Bioneers, The Global Center for Cultural Exchange (GEEC), and The New Mexico Community Foundation and opened the exhibit Totems to Turquoise at the Southwest Museum in Los Angeles.
+Chef Frank has worked with the Cultural Conversance (TCC), American Indian Science and Engineering Society (AISES), the Tohono O’odham Community Action group (TOCA), the Center for Sustainable Environments at the University of Northern Arizona University (CSE), the Cultural Conservancy in San Francisco, the California Indian Basket weavers Association (CIBA), Museum of Natural History in New York, The Grand Canyon Trust, Bioneers, The Global Center for Cultural Exchange (GEEC), and The New Mexico Community Foundation and opened the exhibit Totems to Turquoise at the Southwest Museum in Los Angeles.
 Corporate Clients include the Sysco Board of Directors, Seed Savors Board of Directors, Women in Business, as well as The Garden Club of Portland, Kiva Fine Art Gallery and many others.
-Chef Frank along with Chef Whitewater taught a series of cooking classes at the Indian Pueblo Cultural Center (IPCC), the Institute of American Indian Arts (IAIA), on Healthy Native American Foods and cooking sponsored by PCRM and taught a Native American Kids Camp for the Santa Fe Public Schools in the Summer of 2011 and are scheduled to teach the camp again in the Summer of 2012.
+Chef Frank along with Chef Whitewater taught a series of cooking classes at the Indian Pueblo Cultural Center (IPCC), the Institute of American Indian Arts (IAIA), on Healthy Native American Foods and cooking sponsored by PCRM and taught a Native American Kids Camp for the Santa Fe Public Schools.